SOCIAL MEDIA AND POLITICS

 So, how are tech companies handling misleading claims in political ads?

 Here is a rundown of the current social media policies of big-tech giants.

 FACEBOOK POLITICAL AD POLICY

 Politicians are exempt from third-party fact-checking, meaning politicians are allowed to run ads with false claims.
 Elizabeth Warren criticized this policy and said it could cause a spread of misinformation.
-She ran a false ad on Facebook to highlight this issue, which I recently discussed in the above segment on Fox News.
-Zuckerberg has repeatedly said it is not his role to censor political speech.
-However, Facebook does fact check content from political groups.
+She ran a false ad on Facebook to highlight this issue, which I recently discussed on Fox News.
+Mark Zuckerberg has repeatedly said it is not his role to censor political speech.
+However, Facebook does fact-check content from political groups.

 Facebook requires political advertisers in the U.S. to:

 - Submit a U.S. mailing address and identity document

 - Supply a phone number, business email, and website